Advanced Placement (AP)We are proud to offer 27 College Board approved Advanced Placement courses and exams for our students.

-- Students not currently enrolled in an AP course are eligible to sit for an AP Exam as well - Speak with your counselor for more information.
+- Non-Enrolled in AP Courses - Students are eligible to take an AP Exam by speaking with your counselor for more information.

-- In addition to published course prerequisites, students should consider their AP Potential in helping them to decide if an AP course is a good fit.
+- AP Potential - In addition to published course prerequisites, students should consider if an AP course is a good fit.
 AP Potential is a tool that assists schools with identifying students who are likely to score a 3 or better on a given AP Exam, based on research that shows strong correlations between PSAT scores and AP Exam results.
 When applicable, counselors will discuss students' AP Potential as part of the scheduling advisement process.
 For more information about AP courses and exams, visit the CollegeBoard AP.

-To recognize the value of AP Exam ($95. per exam) participation and the financial burden one or more exams may cause to families, the Washington Township Board of Education has approved a reimbursement schedule indicated below:
+To recognize the value of AP Exam (2024 = $98 per exam) participation and the financial burden of one or more exams, the Washington Township Board of Education has approved a reimbursement schedule:

-Score Reimbursement (In the Fall after AP Scores are received and processed, parents will receive a check from the WTPS Business Office)
+Reimbursement (In the Fall after AP Scores are received and processed, parents will receive a check from the WTPS Business Office)

-Some benefits of taking AP courses and exams you should consider:
+- Benefits of AP courses and exams you should consider:

 - Standing out during the college admissions process with your transcript.

-- Taking AP exams help students get a clear understanding of what will be needed to succeed on college level exams.
+- Taking AP exams helps students get a clear understanding of what will be needed to succeed in college-level exams.

-- Entering college with AP credits gives students the time to move into upper-level courses in their field of interest.
+- Entering college with AP credits gives students the time to move onto upper-level courses in their field of interest.

 - Students who take a corresponding college course, whether by choice or because it is required, will have an advantage over their peers if they take the AP course and exam.